pvcnt/accio/docs/docs/basics/concepts.md

 This output is then consumed as an input by nodes `Geo-I`, `Coverage` and `Distortion`.
 It becomes clear that some inputs are fed from the output of another node (e.g, the `data` input of `Geo-I`), while some other are directly specified through a constant (e.g, the `epsilon` input of `Geo-I`).

-While operators need to be implemented by developers, workflows can be defined very simply thanks to the [workflow definition language](../usage/wokflows.html).
+While operators need to be implemented by developers, workflows can be defined very simply thanks to the [workflow definition language](../usage/workflows.html).

 ## Experiments and runs

+Workflows are instantiated through experiments.
+An experiment defines the way to launched one or several workflows in a row, with some variations.
+Each instance of a workflow is called a run; runs are then aggregated into experiments.
+An experiment can be as simple as a single run of a given workflow, or as complex as thousand runs, each one being a variation of the same workflow (e.g., to perform a parameter sweep).

+Experiments and runs are identified with a globally unique identifier, which means there should not be two identical identifiers even experiments where launched on different machines.

+Experiments can also be easily defined thanks to the [experiment definition language](../usage/experiments.html).